pythonicmux/multiorderAlgorithm/README.md

 ### How it uses the algorithm

 `MultiorderNode` will have an internal list of waiting orders and planned moves for those waiting orders.
+The actual planning acts as a two-stage planner.

-Every time a new order comes iy, the node will update its planned moves to take into account the new order.
+Every time a new order comes in, the order will be added to the waiting orders list, and once all the currently planned moves are done, the node will calculate the best path for processing those waiting orders.

+The order flow is like this:

+Order goes to the `MultiorderNode` -> `waitingOrders_` -> `plannedMoves_` -> robot carries out the move.

 ### Input topic (from user)